codeonlyjs/website/content/guide/components.md

 A component's template declares the HTML elements that will appear in the document and provide the visual representation of the component.

-Templates are covered in detail in the [template documentation](templates), but since they're central to understanding components the following is a brief introduction.
+Templates are [covered in detail here](templates), but since they're central to understanding components the following is a brief introduction.

 A template is a JSON-like object that describes the DOM structure of a component - that is the set of HTML elements that comprise the component's